Channel 4 F1: 2019 onwards

 In October 2022 it was confirmed Channel 4 would continue with highlights and live coverage of Silverstone in 2023.
 For the 2022 Japanese Grand Prix, coverage was presented by Jones, Barretto and Felipe Massa on site, with Coulthard, Monger and Jacques commentating remotely.

 For the 2022 United States Grand Prix and 2022 Mexico City Grand Prix, coverage was presented by Lee McKenzie and David Coulthard on site with Alex Jacques and Billy Monger on commentary.
 For the 2022 São Paulo Grand Prix, coverage was presented off-site from Red Bull Racing HQ with commentary from Alex Jacques and Mark Webber.

 For the 2023 season Channel 4 took F1's in-house F1TV commentary produced by Formula 1 at Biggin Hill.
 Led by Alex Jacques and F1TV's co-commentators including Jolyon Palmer and Coulthard.
 Alex Jacques records a custom 'handover' with Steve Jones, so for viewers there is no obvious difference from prior years.
 In July 2023 prior to the 2023 British Grand Prix Channel 4 confirmed they extended their contract with Sky up to and including the 2026 season.
 For the 2023 São Paulo Grand Prix the coverage was presented at F1 HQ at Biggin Hill with Jones, Monger and Jacques with Bravo on site in São Paulo.

 For 2024 it was announced the programme will be relaunched, with new features and additional talent being connected to the show.
 Channel 4 and Whisper have ambitious plans for the coverage with an increased focus on sustainability. late-night highlight shows will be presented from an innovative, immersive studio location in the UK, while European races will be presented from the F1 paddock.
 There would be on-site presence for all races, as they would partner with other international broadcasters.

 From 2024 onwards sprint qualifying highlights would be available presented by Alex Jacques on Fridays.

-Jacques presented sprint qualifying for 2025 Chinese Grand Prix, alongside Coulthard and Palmer.Including the tribute to Jordan who had died the previous day.
+Jacques presented sprint qualifying for 2025 Chinese Grand Prix, alongside Coulthard and Palmer.
+Including the tribute to Jordan who had died the previous day.

 Starting with the 2025 Miami Grand Prix, highlight shows would be presented from a new facility for all American races.

+Jones and McKenzie co-presented the 2025 Abu Dhabi Grand Prix, which decided the championship between Lando Norris, Oscar Piastri and Verstappen.
+With a punditry line-up of Coulthard, Webber and Monger.

+McKenzie presented sprint qualifying instead of Jacques for the 2026 British Grand Prix, as Channel 4 were showing it live.

+Monger presented sprint qualifying for the 2026 Dutch Grand Prix instead of Bravo.